 Some factors that impact the home buying decision are –

-- Evolving Family Structure: Earlier Indian families were joint families living in bigger homes.
+- Evolving family structure: Earlier Indian families were joint families living in bigger homes.
 Due to economic development, people started moving to bigger cities for employment/business opportunities.
 This has resulted in nuclear families preferring compact homes.
 Now more and more women are moving out to work in order to contribute towards the family income.
-This has resulted in higher disposable income of a family, enabling it to choose a better home in terms of size & quality.
+This has resulted in higher disposable income of a family, enabling it to choose a better home in terms of size and quality.

 - Demographics: The age, income levels and local culture are important factors influencing the housing demands of a given area.
 Any upcoming business district or financial / Information Technology (IT) hub will create the need for value homes that suit the requirements of a young set of people.
 The growing demand will lead to a greater return on investments in that particular area.

 - Affordability: An individual’s personal down payment capability and how much amount he/she can afford as Equated Monthly Installments (EMIs) will greatly influence their home buying decision.
 If buyers don’t have the necessary income to pay the EMIs, they will prefer living in rented homes.